We inspire people to help make the world a healthier place

 Bonita aims to inspire people, giving them tools for healthier living.
 She gives courses in permaculture (ecological design), Reiki (energy work) and Nonviolent Communication (cooperative communication), and has led workshops around the world for over 18 years.
 She facilitates community design projects, and does life and spiritual coaching with individuals.
 At the heart of it, her work is about cultivating harmony with ourselves, our communities and Mother Earth.

 Bonita and Sébastien grow a lot of their own food.
 They have been (re)learning skills in: growing annual and perennial food plants, food storage (fermentation, canning, drying and cold cellaring), seed-saving and starting, backyard and worm composting, edible wild foods, herbal medicines, bread-making, butchering, fire-making, animal tracks, tanning and more.
 The land they call home is 1/5 of an acre in Perth, Ontario, which is unceded Algonquin Territory on Turtle Island.

 Bonita and Sébastien co-founded Permaculture Eastern Ontario (formerly Permaculture Institute of Eastern Ontario) with Douglas Barnes in 2011.
 They also co-founded Transition Perth with Peggy Land in 2010.
 Bonita is active in her local community and has volunteered with Dignity House Day Hospice, The Table Community Food Centre, Canada World Youth, the Lanark County Community Justice Program and Stewart Park Festival.

 Bonita has a B.Sc. in Biochemistry from Queen's University, a M.A. in Holistic Health Education from John F. Kennedy University in California and a diploma in Permaculture from l'Université Populaire de Permaculture in France.
-She co-presented at conferences at Harvard University and Trent University, and has been a guest speaker at the University of Ottawa, Algonquin College, John F. Kennedy University and Merritt College.
+She co-presented at conferences at Harvard University and Trent University, and has been a guest speaker at the University of Toronto, University of Ottawa, Algonquin College, John F. Kennedy University and Merritt College.
 She presented at international, continental and regional Permaculture Convergences and has contributed several articles to the Permaculture Design Magazine (formerly the Permaculture Activist).
 She was a member of the Permaculture Institute of the Northeast and continues to collaborate with teachers and designers across the continent.